DALL-E/Every illustration.

 Really interested in this and building a product based on the concept.
 I thought waiting for the chat gtp api release would be the way forward vs GPT3 - precisely because of the lack of continuation that is assumed or needed in a personal reflection/wisdom app.
 Eager to see what you have built (aka Lenny’s bot, and this journaling app)

-Haikal Kushahrin about 1 year ago
+Haikal Kushahrin over 1 year ago

 Is the bot available yet?